Suzuki Fronte

-360cc Era

-Suzulight Fronte
+Suzulight Fronte (TLA/FEA)

 The Suzulight Van-based TLA Fronte was introduced in March 1962 as a passenger car version of the popular light van.
-The Suzulight Fronte was based on the earlier Suzulight SS series, itself a fairly straightforward copy of the even older Lloyd LP400, and as such had a transversely mounted two-cylinder, two-stroke engine driving the front wheels.
+Built at Takatsuka Assembly in Hamamatsu, the Suzulight Fronte was based on the earlier Suzulight SS series, itself a fairly straightforward copy of the even older Lloyd LP400, and as such had a transversely mounted two-cylinder, two-stroke engine driving the front wheels.
 Suspension was independent on all four wheels, with transverse double leafsprings on both axes.
 2,565 were built in the first year.
 Power was 25 PS at 6000 rpm, from a unique engine (also called "TLA") with its cylinders cast separately rather than in a single block.
 Of 360 cc (64.0 × 56.0 mm) this method allowed for a lower production cost and better cooling, allowing Suzuki to price the TLA below the more spartan TL Van.
 As with the light commercials on which it was based, the transmission was a three-speed manual with an unsynchronized first gear and a column-mounted shifter.

-After only one year's production of the TLA, the new FEA engine appeared, featuring the SELMIX automatic lubrication system, improved fuel economy and eliminated the need for pre-mixed gasoline for the two-stroke engine.
+The TLA engine had problems with seizing after prolonged use of high revs and after only one year's production, it was replaced by the new FEA engine.
+This also featured the SELMIX automatic lubrication system, improved fuel economy and eliminated the need for pre-mixed petrol for the two-stroke engine.
 Power was down somewhat, to 21 PS.
 This was counteracted by the installation of a new, all-synchronized four-speed gearbox.

 In May 1963, two of the recently introduced FE-powered Suzuki Frontes came in first and second in their class at the inaugural Japanese Grand Prix (Class C1, for engines with less than 400 cc), with an average speed of 89.763 km/h.
 Two more Frontes came in fourth and eighth places.
 The winning driver was Osamu Mochizuki (望月 修) who crossed the finish line just ahead of teammate Haruhisa Fujita (藤田 晴久), both a full minute ahead of the third-placed Subaru 360.
 The fastest lap was also made by a Fronte, by eighth-place finisher Isamu Kawashima, who managed a lap speed of 90.72 km/h around the 6 km course.

 In October 1965 the further improved CCI engine (Cylinder Crank Injection), which further cut down oil consumption and startup smoke.
 The FEA-II engine also gained an extra horsepower, for a total of 22.
 The FEA-II also received a new front-end treatment, aping its bigger brother the Fronte 800.
-Production was about 150 cars per month at this time, very low compared to the 2,000 or so Subaru 360 built monthly.
+Production was about 150 cars per month at this time (2,101 Frontes had been built in 1963), very low compared to the 2,000 or so Subaru 360 built monthly.
 In 1966 this became known as the "New FEA" after another slight facelift which included a new dashboard.
 By the end of its production run (1967), the Suzulight Fronte was beginning to look rather dated, especially at the rear end, and the chassis was positively archaic.